stackbit-projects/turkanafoodwebs-70508/index.md

       Did an increasingly carnivorous Homo erectus cause Pleistocene mammal extinctions in eastern Africa?
     content: >
-      Our team is studying the ecomorphology and stable carbon isotopes of fossil carnivores, and applying cutting edge paleo food web modeling to find out.
+      To find out, our team is studying the ecomorphology and stable carbon isotopes of fossil carnivores, and applying cutting edge paleo food web modeling.
     actions: []
   - section_id: latest-projects
     type: section_portfolio